lipro/lpn-doc-sphinx-primer/source/index.rst

 .. ...........................................................................

-.. only:: man or texinfo or text
+.. only:: not latex and not html

    .. include:: doclegal.rsti

-.. only:: html or man or texinfo or text
+.. only:: not latex

    .. include:: docversions.rsti